Pineapple Coffee Cake…perfect for breakfast, a mid-morning snack or dessert.

 Pineapple Coffee Cake

-Not overly sweet, but perfectly moist, this pineapple coffee cake is packed with pineapple chunks and topped with sugar and walnuts.
-Just what we needed to brighten our day!
+Not overly sweet, but perfectly moist, this Pineapple Coffee Cake is packed with pineapple chunks and topped with sugar and walnuts.
+Just what I needed to brighten my day!
 This cake is made in an eight or nine-inch cake pan and was very easy to make.
 You don’t even use a mixer!
-Paul ate two slices of this and loved it!
+I ate two slices of this and loved it!
 Moist and tender with a nice crunch thrown in from the walnuts, you can’t beat it!

 The first thing you’re going to notice about the cake batter is that’s it’s very thick.
 It doesn’t look like a normal cake batter.
 It looks more like a dough.
 And it stays that way, even after you add the pineapple tidbits.

 I don’t normally buy pineapple tidbits.
 I usually have either chunks or pineapple rings in my cabinet.
 To get the smaller tidbits size for the cake I just cut the chunks or rings into smaller pieces before adding them to the batter.
 It all works out in the end.